-Students who meet the Policy 8200 Digital Education eligibility criteria for fully online courses may enroll in HCPSS digital education.
+Students who meet the Policy 8200: Digital Education (https://policy.hcpss.org/8000/8200/) eligibility criteria for fully online courses may enroll in HCPSS digital education.
 The following exception applies:

 Students transferring into HCPSS who were enrolled in a course during the current school year that is not listed in the Middle School Course Catalog.